jiaweizhong66/Titanic-ML/README.md

 We found that as people pay more money, the survival rate tends to be higher

+### Conclusion on analysis:
+- "Sex" is one of the main predictor
+- "Pclass" is one of the main predictor (the higher the Pclass, the higher the survival rate)
+- Male with Pclass 3 has the least survival rate
+- "Age" is not a effective predictor

 ### Create a new column and have the entry as 1 wherever the column "Sex" shows "female" and 0 wherever it shows "male"
 ![Screen Shot 2021-07-08 at 10 54 50 AM](https://user-images.githubusercontent.com/66694451/124943962-f0c15a00-dfda-11eb-92f2-a5b2356bbd39.png)